 - Polaroid Camera – I will tell you though, that the interest in a polaroid seemed to be a brief phase.
 If you’re okay with that, it is a really fun and exciting gift for a teenage girl.

-- Concert tickets – Getting to scream and cry and giggle over The Jonas Brothers with your best friend is a gift she’ll never forget.
+- Concert tickets – Getting to scream and cry and giggle over Harry Styles or Justin Bieber with your best friend is a gift she’ll never forget.
 Earn cash back when you buy concert tickets through Rakuten.
+Billboard has a list of of rescheduled concerts and tour dates for 2021.

 - Phone Cover – Teen girls love keeping up with the latest designs in phone covers.